Stan Tabler

 Santa Barbara South Coast Real Estate Update

-In Hope Ranch, there were no sales in November 2022.
+In Hope Ranch, there were no sales in May 2023, down from 3 in April.

 Analysis